AlexanderB1290/bamboo-agent/README.md

 # Configuration

-Before you can start using the docker image as full fledge agent, there are some prerequisites that need to be met and some additional configurations to be performed.
+Before you can start using the docker image as full fledge agent, there are some additional configurations that need to be performed.

 1. Make sure your Bamboo server is running and has remote agents support enabled.
 To enable it, go to **Administration > Agents console**.
 2. Update Docker Hub credentials to avoid docker pull rate limit.